 Bank partner lending models in the United States, for example, have faced substantial legal challenges based on the theory of a “true lender”.

-How Loan Automation Maximizes the Efficiency of Lending Process In addition to the compliance issues that may arise, it is important to keep in mind additional issues like marketing of the loan program, digital onboarding details, KYC, current and special loan servicing, security, fraud prevention, and customer service.
+How Loan Automation Maximizes the Efficiency of Lending Process In addition to the compliance issues that may arise, it is important to keep in mind additional issues like marketing of the loan program, digital onboarding details, KYC, current and special loan servicing systems, security, fraud prevention, and customer service.

 Other issues to be discussed and signed are: